yarec/react-layout-generator/examples/README.md

   `
 ```

-AOr you may use html elements to wrap React components rather than directly using React components with a data-layout property.
+Or you may use html elements to wrap React components rather than directly using React components with a data-layout property.
 A common choice in this case is the div element.
 A disadvantage of this approach is that your content will not have access to the viewport.

 ```javascript
   render() {